ltfschoen/justopensource/README.md

 * Establishment
 	* Creation of a multisignature research/analysis account on one or more Web3 decentralised software platforms
 	* Creation of a research/analysis account on Web2 social media platforms (e.g. https://grillapp.net/@luke) to migrate the audience to Web3 decentralised software platforms (e.g. Joystream)
+* Research, Case Studies, and Optioneering
+	* Journals and scientific studies
+	* Real-world or fake entities
+		* Research/analysis to include the discovery of, and a case study and interviews with at least one (1) real-world entity through optioneering that is a decentralised collective with shared ownership, whose manifesto specifically has open-source requirements.
+			* Note: If such a real-world entity (preferred) cannot be found, or is deemed to have been inadequately misaligned and non-compliant with its manifesto, specifically with open-source requirements, or permission to use any adequate real-world entity for the purpose of this grant is denied, or where access to that real-world entity is deemed cost prohibitive by the team, then the team shall create at least one (1) fake entity and at least one (1) fake manifesto, where that fake entity is adequately misaligned and non-compliant with at least one (1) of those fake manifestos.
+* Plan for Data Analysis
+	* Define Objectives and formulated Research Questions and Hypothesis
+		* Creation of hypothesis and questions as formal problem specifications that clearly defines the topic of focus of the experiment to be used as a black box.
+		* Scrutinize the hypothesis rigorously using critical thinking based on an in-depth understanding of the subject to ensure the validity of experiments rely on a robust and testable hypothesis.
+	* Detailed Plan for Data Analysis
 		* Design Algorithm Theories from Specifications
-	* Creation of formal problem specifications to be used as a black box
 			* Design of algorithm theories to design algorithms from the formal problem specifications.
-* Research/Analysis, Case Studies, and Optioneering
-	* Journals and scientific studies
-	* Real-world or fake entities
-		* Research/analysis to include the discovery of, and a case study and interviews with at least one (1) real-world entity that is a decentralised collective with shared ownership, whose manifesto specifically has open-source requirements.
-If such a real-world entity (preferred) cannot be found, or is deemed to have been inadequately misaligned and non-compliant with its manifesto, specifically with open-source requirements, or permission to use any adequate real-world entity for the purpose of this grant is denied, or where access to that real-world entity is deemed cost prohibitive by the team, then the team shall create at least one (1) fake entity and at least one (1) fake manifesto, where that fake entity is adequately misaligned and non-compliant with at least one (1) of those fake manifestos.
-* Feasibility Studies
+			* Select appropriate sample size and representativeness, statistical methods that are aligned with the research questions for quantitative analysis of the data, and software tools based on defined goals.
-	* Feasibility studies with simulations to test for minimum viability
+	* Feasibility Study of the research project with surveys, experiments and simulations to test the hypothesis for minimum viability, and determine whether it will be beneficial in terms of technical, financial, legal, and market aspects.
+* Data Collection
+	* Obtain enough information for scientific analysis whilst being impartial and avoid getting certain results.
+* Data Analysis
+	* Organise Data through cleaning and preprocessing depending on its quality
+	* Validation through peer review to avoid potential bias and to ensure interpretation is within context.
+	* Records kept for reproducibility, transparency, and reliability.
+	* Qualitative Analysis
+		* Data visualization to aid in identifying trends to help a non-technical audience gain into the research.
+	* Quantitative Analysis
+	* Insights identified of value from validating the hypothesis and draw meaningful conclusions and contribute to focus area.
+	* Review and reflect upon Data Analysis iteratively to check for any errors, gaps, or biases.
+	* Validate and challenge results and findings with other sources and feedback to improve it.
 * Feedback
-	* Feedback forms to assess and adopt constructive comments and feedback for continuous improvement shall have consistent overall positive sentiment from all key stakeholders in Stakeholder Group #1 (at least a monthly) and #2 (one-off)
+	* Feedback forms to assess and adopt constructive comments and feedback for continuous improvement shall have consistent overall positive sentiment from all key stakeholders in Stakeholder Group #1 (at least a monthly) and #2 (one-off).
-	* Receive invitations to participate in further grant procurement, if possible
+	* Receive invitations to participate in further grant procurement, if possible.
 * Adoption
-	* Improvement in the Web3 audience to demonstrate Web3 adoption by verified identities
+	* Improvement in the Web3 audience to demonstrate Web3 adoption by verified identities.
-	* Credit from adoption of the theoretical research/analysis by other Web3 researchers or open-source Web3 software implementers
+	* Credit from adoption of the theoretical research/analysis by other Web3 researchers or open-source Web3 software implementers.
 * Reporting
-	* Review/publish preliminary theoretical research/analysis progress reports, at least monthly, on the Web2 social media platforms and Web3 decentralized software platforms
+	* Review/publish preliminary theoretical research/analysis progress reports, at least monthly, on the Web2 social media platforms and Web3 decentralized software platforms.
-	* Review/publish detailed theoretical research/analysis progress reports, at least a quarterly, that shall also mention the level of:
+	* Review/publish detailed theoretical research/analysis progress reports, at least a quarterly, where sources shall be cited and limitations and assumptions shall be acknowledged.
+It shall also mention the level of:
 		* Adoption
-			* Improvement in the Web3 audience to demonstrate Web3 adoption by verified identities
+			* Improvement in the Web3 audience to demonstrate Web3 adoption by verified identities.
 	* Review/publish work snippets on JUST Open Source Stiftung channels.
-* Publications
+* Publications.
 	* Review/publish at least one paper under peer-review in a major publication by the end of the program, or if that is not possible, produce at least one paper under peer-review in our own new Web3 and open-source publication by the end of the program, and make that a major publication.
 * Marketing
 	* Market the paper to try to have it published in one or more major web magazines, or if that is not possible, market the paper and publishing it in our own new Web3 and open-source magazine.